 Making an important decision to change your life can be difficult.
-Our program is designed to support you every step of the way.
+Our program is designed to support you every step of the bariatric surgery process.
 Best of all, our program does not charge a program fee.

-We encourage you to learn as much as possible about your weight loss surgery options.
+We encourage you to learn as much as possible about your weight loss surgery process.
 The more informed you are, the better your outcome will be.

 Our bariatric surgery patients are required to participate in a free information session before scheduling their initial consultation.
 These sessions are designed to introduce you to our program.
-You can attend an in-person session or participate online.
+You can participate online.

 You may participate in the online session at any time.
-The online session lasts 35 minutes and you will be required to answer questions during the session so that we may ensure you have received the necessary information.
+The online session lasts 35 minutes and you will be required to complete your health history.

 Click here to start your online session.